AhmedHu1993/typescript-programming-challenge/README.md

-# Appointedd TypeScript Programming Challenge

-Hi there! 👋

-This challenge is designed to allow you to showcase your TypeScript programming skills.
-There are no requirements apart from the fact that you must use TypeScript.
-You are welcome to use any libraries you see fit and any online or offline materials to help you program a solution.

-Don’t worry if you can’t create a perfect solution.
-If you write down any shortcomings of your code or if you describe how you would approach the problem we’ll take that into consideration!

-## Submission

-Please submit your solution via email with either a link to your forked GitHub repository containing your solution or a zip file containing your repository.

-Any supplemental notes can be included in your email, the `README.md` file of your repository, or as comments in your code.

-## Getting Started

 ### System Requirements

 In order to work on this programming challenge you'll need [Node.js](https://nodejs.org/en/) installed.
 I recommend at least the latest LTS version which at the time of writing is **14.18.1 LTS**.